 Not sure about something regarding our services, clinic, or payments?
 We’ve addressed some of the most common questions below, but if something still isn’t clear, feel free to contact us.
 Our team will be happy to resolve any doubts you may have.

 I've never been to an emergency vet before.
 What can I expect?

-When you arrive at our hospital, our team of technicians and assistants (the veterinary form of nurses) will provide you with a questionnaire to fill out of some general information about you and your pet.
-They will check you into one of our exams rooms and take a first round of your pet's vital signs (heat rate, respiratory rate, temperature, etc...) and ask you some questions about what has been going on with your pet that is concerning.
+When you arrive at our hospital, our team of technicians and assistants will provide you with a questionnaire to fill out of some general information about you and your pet.
+They will check you in and take a first round of your pet's vital signs (heat rate, respiratory rate, temperature, etc...) and ask you some questions about what has been going on with your pet that is concerning.

 Our hospital operates on system of triage where the most critical patients must be seen and taken care of first.
 This sometimes involves wait times for patients who are stable, but don't worry - we see patients much faster than human emergency rooms.

 After you're checked in, a doctor will come examine your pet and provide you with an estimate for her recommended treatment plan.
 Sometimes this involves diagnostics to help us figure out what is causing problems for your pet or treatments such as medications and cleaning up wounds or hospitalization and surgical procedures.
 Always feel welcome to discuss treatment options with our team.
 We are happy to answer questions and explain what something means and what is most necessary.
 We want to work with you to provide the best treatment for your furry family members.

 Our staff is trained to be up front about the price of exams and treatments so that there are no surprises for you.
 We understand that emergencies are not planned and medical needs can often be extensive and costly.
 We are happy to discuss any and all items on your estimate and find a plan that works for you and your pet.
 Our primary concern is giving your pet the care they need.